QuantConnect/Lean/Documentation/ADR/0001-brokerage-order-polling-service.md

 drifts from what Lean actually knows.

-Four kinds of thread touch that state: the poll loop, the handler thread inside `ProcessOrderState`, the order threads through `Watch`/`Unwatch`/`UpdateOrderState`, and the watch-timeout check.
+Four kinds of thread touch that state: the poll loop, the handler thread inside `ProcessOrderState`, the order threads through `Watch`/`Unwatch`/`UpdateOrderState`, and the notification-timeout check.
 One internal lock protects the registry from all of them.
 A per-id sweep copies the watched ids under that lock before it reads the broker, so `PlaceOrder` can watch a new id while a sweep runs. `ProcessOrderState` must not run twice at the same time, and the service does not guard that itself: the message handler already runs it one call at a time, and a plugin